BranLim/ZCheckIn-Backend/README.md

-# ZCheckIn-UserRegistration
+# ZCheckIn-Backend
-This is an Azure function that is responsible for registering a new user.
+This is the ZCheckIn-Backend that is responsible for processing uploads of unknown users and registering them.